-Matthew tells the story of a recent visit he and Nolan made to The Nebraska Medical Center.
+Matthew tells the story of a recent visit he and Nolan made to Nebraska Medicine.
 There in the clinic waiting room were a couple and two mothers.
 Their babies were being fed through tubes and TPN lines.

 "They looked tired and scared," Matthew said.
 "I had to think, they must look like how Amy and I looked when all this started.
 So I told them, 'You're in the right place.'

 "They asked me how I knew, so I lifted Nolan's shirt and showed them his feeding button.
 They were amazed and went on and on about how he looked healthy and happy just like any other child.

 "Right when they were thinking everything is bad and going downhill fast, here they could see what this team could do for them.
 They could see there really is hope."

 That's important.
 Because, for the Millers and the dozens of parents like them, seeing is truly believing.